TylerAngelier/vimwiki/content/Interview.md

 ```

-# Austin Interview
+# Being a watcher of an Interview

 - Talked about himself first.
 - Asked interviewee to talk about themselves.
 - Most fun bit of code you ever have written.
-	- Talked about whether or not you "are a developer" vs SRE based on your README.
 - Asks a lot of follow-up questions based on the interviewe response
 - Switches to "General Technical questions"
 	- What is DNS?